Hand washing: Behavior change

 In many countries, there is a low rate of hand washing with soap.
 A study of hand washing in 54 countries in 2015 found that on average, 38.7% of households practiced hand washing with soap.

 A 2014 study showed that Saudi Arabia had the highest rate of 97%; the United States near the middle with 77%; and China with the lowest rate of 23%.

 Several behavior change methodologies now exist to increase uptake of the behavior of hand washing with soap at the critical times.

 Group hand washing for school children at set times of the day is one option in developing countries to engrain hand washing in children's behaviors.
 The "Essential Health Care Program" implemented by the Department of Education in the Philippines is an example of at scale action to promote children's health and education.
 Deworming twice a year, supplemented with washing hands daily with soap, brushing teeth daily with fluoride, is at the core of this national program.
 It has also been successfully implemented in Indonesia.

+Recent Global Initiatives (2020-present)

+In recent years, hand hygiene has remained central to global infection prevention efforts, particularly following the COVID-19 pandemic.
+The World Health Organization (WHO) reported in 2023 that fewer than 60% of health-care facilities in low- and middle-income countries have adequate hand hygiene resources at points of care.
+To address this gap, the WHO and UNICEF launched the Hand Hygiene for All initiative in 2020 to promote integration of hand hygiene into national health policies.
+Early research emphasized the critical role of hand hygiene in preventing health care–associated infections.
+Sustained behavioral interventions and system-level investments remain essential to improve compliance and reduce health care–associated infections worldwide.
+Improving hand hygiene practices is also a key target within the WHO Global Patient Safety Action Plan 2021–2030, which aims to reduce health care–associated infections and antimicrobial resistance.